 [KH] Wow, so they are very important.
-Do you think you could pick your favourite three captures so far?
+So do you think you could pick your favourite three captures so far?

 [SM] Yes, we captured an image of a female deer withs its young and still spotted fawn which I particularly like.
 I was also pleased to see we captured mink.
 Finally, we also captured some great birdlife, like these red bellied wood peckers.

 [KH] Great choice!
-I imagine there are a lot of quite different challenges with putting camera traps out in busy urban setting; what has been your biggest challenge?
+So I imagine there are a lot of quite different challenges with putting camera traps out in busy urban settings, what has been your biggest challenge?

 [SM] Everyone told us it would be vandalism and theft.
 In fact, people said we’d never be able to do the project because all our cameras would disappear.
 But although we have lost some equipment, the overall rate of loss has been much, much lower than we expected.
 Actually, I’d say the toughest part has been keeping the research going in all seasons of the year.
 Chicago winters are cold and it’s a tremendous effort to keep our equipment functioning in the rain and the snow.
 But it’s worth it, because to understand how wildlife survive in the city, we need data from all four seasons.

-[KH] You have certainly learnt some important lessons.
+[KH] So you have certainly learnt some important lessons.
 What would be your top tip for budding citizen scientists?

 [SM] Keep your eyes open and always pay careful attention to detail—science only advances if data are all collected in a consistent, rigorous way.
 With that in mind, have fun, and never stop learning about the world around you.

-[KH] That’s great advice.
+[KH] Thanks that’s great advice.
 One last question… what’s Chicago Wildlife Watch’s number one camera trapping goal for the year?